Thousands More Overseas Taiwanese Register For Key Elections Than For Last Vote

 Separated from the mainland by a narrow waterway, Taiwan broke away politically from the mainland in 1949 after Chinese Nationalist leaders retreated to the island following defeat to the Communists.
 Many countries recognized the new authority in Taipei as China's legitimate government.

-But as communist China's economic and geopolitical power has grown, all but 15 of Taiwan's allies have left it for Beijing.
-The U.S. government says it does not recognize Taiwanese independence but maintains "strong, unofficial relations with Taiwan."
+But as communist China's economic and geopolitical power has grown, all but 15 of Taiwan's formal allies have left it for Beijing.
+The U.S. government says it does not support Taiwanese independence but maintains "strong, unofficial relations with Taiwan."

 Chinese President Xi Jinping has urged Taiwan to seek peaceful unification but warned he would not "renounce the use of force" if needed.